sim-ware/buzz-exercises/README.md

 ```
 GET /api/events/:id/export/
 ```
 - Exports an event as an ICS file.
 Event specified by ID.
-Works with iCal.
+Works with iCal
 ```
 GET /api/events/:id/delete/
 ```